humdrum-tools/humdrum-documentation/guide/ch20/index.md

 Section Types
 -------------

-Suppose we had two different theorists \-- Smith and Jones \-- who had analyzed the same work differently.
+Suppose we had two different theorists &mdash; Smith and Jones &mdash; who had analyzed the same work differently.
 Smith thinks there are basically two sections in the work, whereas Jones argues that there are essentially three sections.
 Humdrum permits alternative schemes of section labels to